 Flowers, balloons, gift baskets, etc. may not be delivered to a child at school.
 If a delivery arrives at school, a parent will be called to pick it up.

 6.9 Limousines

-No limousines or party buses are allowed on school property before or after school events or in the carpool line.
+No limousines or party buses are allowed on school property.
+This includes all before or after school events (dances, sports events, etc) and in the carpool line.

 6.10 Conflict Resolution/Grievance Procedure